antoniofull/thexpatmagazine.com/src/pages/blog/2014-04-06-canary-islands-facts.md

 country:
   - Spain
 category:
-  - expat tips
   - destinations
+  - travel tips
 author: Editorial Team
 ---
 Canary island is an archipelago situated to the northwest coast of mainland Africa, 100 kilometres (62 miles) west of the border between Morocco and the Western Sahara.
-Is a favorite place for tourist because of the sub-tropical weather and the beautiful beaches, is also quite cheap. <!--more-->
+Is a favorite place for tourist because of the sub-tropical weather and the beautiful beaches, is also quite cheap.

 But also many expats decided to live there,  Canary island is a little bit like the Costa Rica for european 🙂 Here then things you should know about Canary island but you probably didn't.

 **1 The name Canary has nothing to do with birds, but instead comes from dogs.**

 The name of canary is not inspired by birds, canaries, as the name could seems.
 Instead, it comes from dogs, two mastiff found from the soldier of King **Juba II de Mauritania when** entered the region.
-The king appreciated them and thought they were there to defend the region, here the name \_**canis **(dogs in latin)  _and then **Canarias.**
+The king appreciated them and thought they were there to defend the region, here the name _**canis** (dogs in latin)  _and then **Canarias.**

 **2 The canary island pine is a tree capable of resist to fire.**